tomboszko/PIXELBOTS/README.md

 Here's the link to download and to the documentation for Metamask wallet [Metamask.io](https://metamask.io/)

-**WARNING: When asking to write your seedphrase, make it carefully because it's your PRIVATE  key to access wallet.**
+** ⚠️ When asking to write your seedphrase, make it carefully because it's your PRIVATE  key to access wallet ⚠️ **

 The NFT will be minted on Sepolia Testnet, it's a test blockchain who mimic Ethereum Mainnet.
 If you want to interact with Sepolia, you need to add it to your wallet, 2 options: